howerj/cdb/readme.md

 A clone of the [CDB][] database, a simple, read-only (once created) database.
 The database library is designed so it can be embedded into a microcontroller if needed.
-This program can be used for creating and querying CDB databases, which are key-value pairs of binary data.
+This program can be used for creating and querying CDB databases, which consist of key-value pairs of binary data.

 # OPTIONS